algolia/instantsearch-core-swift/doc/src/index.md

 ## Mobile-ready

 InstantSearch Core works out of the box on **iOS**.
 Of course, **macOS**, **tvOS** and **watchOS** are supported as well!

+## Member of a larger family

+Looking for something similar on Android? or for the web?
+Have a look at [InstantSearch Android](https://github.com/algolia/instantsearch-android) or [instantsearch.js](https://community.algolia.com/instantsearch.js/).